fredfredfred/ah-advert-api/README.md

  somehow limited, for example with a paged access.
 * There is no authentication => Should be secured in some way in production
 * On create the returned data is a plain string instead of JSON containing the id of the created advert
++ Error messages are not in JSON format, but plain text.
+This can be easily fixed when an error message format is defined